davidslabon/CoinDetection/README.md

 # CoinDetection
-Capstone Project of one of my Python Online Courses
+Capstone Project of one of my Python Online Courses.

+I try to realize coin detection on pictures using computervision.